 Make protein waffles no flour by relying on oats and protein powder for structure.
 Blend smooth, rest 2 to 3 minutes, then cook hot and long enough for full browning.
 If using plant powders, plan for 1 to 3 tablespoons extra milk to keep the batter ribboning.

-Healthy Protein Waffles: Macros, Calories and Smart Toppings
+Protein Waffle Macros, Calories and Smart Toppings

 Sweet Toppings for Healthy Protein Waffles